Humanities

 Implementation:

-• Ensure that the children have an understanding of the local and wider community through working with the Historical Society and the Church Project Group.
+We ensure that the children have an understanding of the local and wider community through working with the Historical Society and the Church Project Group.

 Impact: